LIDSOL/nightlynight/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to Nightly Night

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+Thank you for your interest in contributing to Nightly Night :tada:!

-Restart your project vision here.
-Redundancy is your friend
->[Project] is ...
+Nightly Night is a project about users around the world working to improve Firefox and build an open web which work for everyone.

-Add some info on *why* people should read your contributor guidelines and *what* they are.
+**Add some info on *why* people should read your contributor guidelines and *what* they are.**

->This documents is a set of guidelines for contributing to [Project] on GitHub.
+This documents is a set of guidelines for contributing to Nightly Night on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 If your guide is long, consider adding a table of contents.